-The environmental factors checked below would be potentially affected by this Project, involving at least one impact that is a "Potentially Significant Impact" as indicated by the checklist on the following pages.
-Aesthetics Agriculture Resources Air Quality $\square$ Biological Resources $\boxtimes$ Cultural Resources Geology /Soils Greenhouse Gases Hazards & Hazardous Materials Hydrology / Water Quality Land Use / Planning Mineral Resources Noise Population / Housing Public Services Recreation Transportation/Traffic Utilities / Service Systems Mandatory Findings of Significance DETERMINATION: (To be completed by the Lead Agency) On the basis of this initial evaluation: - I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared. - I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared. - I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required. - I find that the proposed Project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. - I find that although the proposed Project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed Project, nothing further is required.
-Associate Planner Date a) Have a substantial adverse effect on a scenic vista?
+ow would be potentially affected Impact" as indicated by the chec Aesthetics Agriculture Resources Air Quality \boxtimes Biological Resources \boxtimes Cultural Resources Geology /Soils Greenhouse Gases Hazards & Hazardous Materials Hydrology / Water Quality Land Use / Planning Mineral Resources Noise Population / Housing Public Services Recreation Transportation/Traffic Utilities / Service Systems Mandatory Findings of Significance ERMINATION: (To be come basis of this initial evaluation • ed by the Lead Agency) n: I find that the propose a NEGATIVE DECLAR ct COULD NOT have a significal I will be prepared. nt effect on the environment, and I find that although the proposed Project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the Project proponent.
+A MITIGATED NEGATIVE DECLARATION will be prepared.
+I find that the propos ENVIRONMENTAL IM ject MAY have a significant eff REPORT is required. ect on the environment, and an I find that the proposed Project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
+I find that although the proposed Project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed Project, nothing further is required.
+Ass ociate Planner Da te

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact meerporated CHAPTER FOUR - DISCUSSION OF ENVIRONMENTAL TOPICS Issues:
+CHAPTER FOUR - DISCUSSION OF ENVIRONMENTAL TOPICS

+Issues:

-I. AESTHETICS -- Would the Project:
+I. AESTHETICS Would the Project:

+a) Have a substantial adverse effect on a scenic vista? \boxtimes